IABTechLab/uid2docs/api/README.md

 ## Email Address Normalization

 The UID2 Operator Service normalizes unhashed email addresses automatically.
-You must normalize hashed email adresses before sending them in a request.
+If you want to send hashed email addresses, you must normalize them before they are hashed.

-To normalize hashed email addresses, complete the following steps:
+To normalize an email address, complete the following steps:

 1. Remove leading and trailing spaces.
 2. Convert all ASCII characters to lowercase.